kallies/puppet-x2go/README.md

 This module has been forked from [ngiger/puppet-x2go](https://github.com/ngiger/puppet-x2go "ngiger/puppet-x2go") because [the original author switched to Saltstack](https://github.com/ngiger/puppet-x2go/pull/5#issuecomment-262303301 "PR 5, issuecomment").

+The fork is not under active development and can be treated as deprecated.

 ## Examples

 See the files under test for more examples.